khongten001/tidykit-fp/docs/TidyKit.Collections.HashSet.md

 *   **Interface-Based**: Implements `IHashSet<T>`, enabling usage with interfaces for automatic memory management (ARC) and polymorphism.
 *   **Dynamic Resizing**: Automatically resizes its internal storage to maintain performance as the number of elements grows, based on a configurable load factor.

+## Supporting Units

+The HashSet implementation relies on two important supporting units:

+### TidyKit.Collections.HashFunction

+The `TidyKit.Collections.HashFunction.pas` unit provides ready-to-use hash functions for common data types, including:

+* `XXHash32` - An optimized hash function for strings and byte sequences
+* `FNV1aHash` - An alternative string hash function with good distribution
+* `MultiplicativeHash` - Fast integer hash function
+* `FloatHash` - Specialized hash function for floating point values with proper handling of NaN, infinity, and zero values
+* `Int64Hash`, `BooleanHash`, `DateTimeHash`, `CharHash` - Type-specific hash functions

+### TidyKit.Collections.EqualityFunction

+The `TidyKit.Collections.EqualityFunction.pas` unit provides ready-to-use equality comparison functions:

+* `TidyKitIntegerEquals`, `TidyKitStringEquals`
+* `TidyKitFloatEquals` - With special handling for NaN, infinity, and negative zero values
+* `TidyKitBooleanEquals`, `TidyKitDateTimeEquals`, `TidyKitCharEquals`, `TidyKitInt64Equals`
+* Additional functions for comparing complex types like `TidyKitPointEquals` and `TidyKitRectEquals`

+These units eliminate the need to write your own hash and equality functions for common data types.

+> **Note:** Enumeration with `for..in..do` is NOT supported by HashSet.
+Use `ToArray` or other methods to traverse elements.

 ## Generic Type Parameters

 *   `T`: The type of elements stored in the hash set.